Covid 19 Delta outbreak: Australian senator Jacqui Lambie erupts at Pauline Hanson, One Nation over vaccine mandates - NZ Herald

 "But you don't get to decide how the rest of Australia responds to that choice ...
 We have to put others before ourselves.

-"Being held accountable for your own actions isn't called discrimination, it's called being, you wouldn't believe it - a goddamn bloody adult."
+"Being held accountable for your own actions isn't called discrimination, it's called being - you wouldn't believe it - a goddamn bloody adult."

 The introduction of the bill was set to cause major headaches for the government, which is hoping to introduce controversial voter identification legislation and the Religious Discrimination Bill.